ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 <sup>*Note, that this template has been added to the table of contents as well and can be used as an example for future chapters.*</sup>

+## The Bibliography
+An important feature that you can use in your chapter is citing references that you have documented in a corresponding bibliography file.
+Doing this, the references will be generated automatically without you having to be concerned with adding and formatting the references in your own chapter similar to citing using latex.
+In the following, we will provide an example.

+>"Chaos isn't a pit.
+Chaos is a ladder." {% cite GoT %}

+<sup>*Note, that the above quote has been created using a ">" in front of the quoted line.*</sup>

+Observe, that we cite a reference "GoT", which is defined in the bibliography file [here in the repository](/_bibliography/references.bib) as follows.
+While this is one example for a type of reference you can make, articles, books etc. can easily be referenced as well using different entry types as illustrated by [this BibTeX guide](https://www.bibtex.com/e/entry-types/).
+All references defined in this file will be listed under a separate bibliography section on the website as opposed to under your chapter.
+Note, that `{% cite GoT %}` will compile into `(Benioff, 2013)` once the chapter is deployed.
+In this case "GoT" is the identifier of the reference which we cite.

+        @movie{GoT,
+        title =   {Game of Thrones},
+        producer= {Benioff, D. and Weiss, D. B.}
+        director = {Ramin Djawadi},
+        year = {2013},
+        }

+<sup>*Please refer to [the deployed website section](https://ea-tel.github.io/detel-book/bibliography.html) to see how the references will be listed.*</sup>